myerscode/aws-meta/docs/methods.md

 **Import:** `github.com/myerscode/aws-meta/pkg/services`

 Functions for working with AWS services and regions:
+- `ServiceMeta()` - Get detailed service metadata for all services
+- `ServiceMetaForRegion()` - Get detailed service metadata for services in a specific region
 - `AllRegionNames()` - Get all region names
 - `AllServiceNames()` - Get all service names
 - `ServicesInRegion()` - Get services available in a region